Nonlinear interaction theory for parametrically-excited spin-wave modes in confined micromagnetic systems: Numerical results

 The result is rather different when the horizontal backward sweep is considered.
 One can clearly recognize the onset and the subsequent annihilation of a Q-mode in correspondence of (yellow, Hopf bifurcation) line $c\leftrightarrow q$ and (blue, homoclinic bifuraction) $q\rightarrow u$ line.
 The Q-mode originates from coupled $c_{++}$ P-modes excited within the triangular region $T_{++}$ with vertex $O_{++}$.
 At the left of the (blue) homoclinic bifurcation line $q\rightarrow u$ only the P-mode $u_h$ is stable.
-We observe that the (dashed red) $c_{++}\equiv u_h$ line indicates the continuity between coupled $c_{++}$ and uncoupled $u_h$ P-modes, while the (dashed black) $c_{++}\equiv u_n$ line indicates the continuity between coupled $c_{++}$ and uncoupled $u_n$ P-modes, giving rise to smooth transitions in the amplitude map.
+We observe that the dashed red $c_{++}\equiv u_h$ (resp. dashed black $c_{++}\equiv u_n$) line implies the continuity between coupled $c_{++}$ and uncoupled $u_h$ (resp. $u_n$) P-modes, giving rise to smooth transitions in the amplitude map.

 The results concerning vertical frequency sweeps are reported in section \ref{sec:further numerical results h1n5} of the supplementary material and can be discussed by similar reasoning as that made for the horizontal sweeps.